YACS-RCOS/yacs-admin/README.md

 ## Future Functionality
 Will implement full CRUD support once it is in YACS API.
-All add/update/delete operations will require authentication.
+All add/update/delete operations will require authentication via login (possible CAS authentication integration).